 Table D.7.2 Diet assessment by estimated food diaries in different populations.

 |May require proxy or adult assistance.
 A study in toddlers indicated no difference in energy intakes when an estimated diary was compared to a weighed diary .

 |May require proxy depending on cognitive function.
 Larger-size diaries can be created for those who do not see well.

 A method specific instrument library is being developed for this section.
 In the meantime, please refer to the overall instrument library page by clicking here to open in a new page.

 In recording, taking photos of meals and voice-recording are useful.
 Photos taken can be digitalised into a volume and then to a weight with information on a density (gram/volume).
 Estimation of portion sizes can be aided by providing electronic photos that are readily searchable.
-The advantages include displays of portion sizes and a reduction of participants’ burdens of documenting foods.
-Technology assistance is appealing, but apparently, computer literacy among participants should be sufficiently high and homogenous in a study population.
+The advantages include displaying portion sizes and reducing participants’ burden of documenting foods.
+Technology assistance is appealing, but computer literacy among participants should be sufficiently high and consistent in a study population.

 The application of such technology assistance is under investigation.
 Ideally, the advanced approach should be compared to objective measures of dietary exposure.

 Similarly to weighed food diaries, estimated food diaries are resource-intensive, requiring time and human resources to complete data entry and data standardization.
-Thus, food diaries (estimated or weighed) are realistic and conceivable to implement in a subset of a study population, although this still requires expert knowledge on data entry and further processing.
-Food diary data in a subset are then to be combined with dietary data of an entire study population deriving from another dietary assessment (e.g. multiple 24-h recalls, food frequency questionnaires).
-Unique statistical approaches are required to accurately merge multiple dietary datasets from multiple methods .
+Thus, food diaries (estimated or weighed) are practical and feasible to implement in a subset of a study population, although this still requires expert knowledge on data entry and further processing.
+Food diary data in a subset can then to be combined with dietary data from the entire study population derived using another dietary assessment method (e.g. multiple 24-h recalls, food frequency questionnaires).
+Unique statistical approaches are required to accurately merge multiple dietary datasets obtained from different methods .